Stability-AI/stability-blender-addon/Usage.md

 Now, to render.
 Click 'Dream (Texture)' and Blender will send the texture to the Stability API.
 When the API finishes processing your image, the result will be displayed in your existing texture window.

-From here, try changing the prompt, adding multiple prompts, playing with the DreamStudio options, or different types of textures, and see what happens!
+From here, try changing the prompt, adding multiple prompts, playing with the Stability options, or different types of textures, and see what happens!